kschan0214/sepia.documentation/docs/tutorial/SEPIA101/Exercise1.rst

    ``sepia_addpath``, and then

-   ``view_nii(load_nii('mag.nii.gz'))``
+   ``view_nii(load_nii('sub-001_ses-SIEMENS_acq-Monopolar_part-mag_GRE.nii.gz'))``

    The first command will load all non-external functions in SEPIA, including the `NIfTI support for Matlab <https://nl.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image>`_ from Jimmy Shen.

    The second command will call a NIfTi viewer to display the magnitude image.
 The display contrast is automatically adjusted in the viewer.
+You may use the brightness slider to adjust the display.

    .. image:: images/exercise1_viewnii.png
       :align: center

    .. tip:: You can also do this with your favourite NIfTI viewer that allows visualising 4D data (e.g. ``FSLeyes``).
-If you use ``FSLeyes`` then adjust the display window to 'Min 0' and 'Max 150'.
+If you use ``FSLeyes`` then adjust the display window to 'Min 0' and 'Max 1000'.

 #.
 By default, the 1st echo data is displayed in the viewer.
-Use the slider in 'Scan ID' to see how the images change in time (time between echoes = 8 ms).
+Use the slider in 'Scan ID' to see how the images change in time (time between echoes ~ 5.83 ms).

    .. image:: images/exercise1_scanid_slider.png
       :align: center